Spring Gully (Vic.)

 Spring Gully has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence local performance.
-Four projects identified by AreaSearch may impact the area.
-Key projects are Regional Housing Fund (Victoria), Flora Hill Housing Development, Kennington Reservoir Dam Wall Rehabilitation.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that could impact this area.
+Key projects are the Regional Housing Fund (Victoria), Flora Hill Housing Development, Flora Hill, and Kennington Reservoir Dam Wall Rehabilitation.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.